akabravo97/VolleyRecyclerViewSQLite/README.md

 7. Option to get latest tweets or to fech from existing database implemented
 8. Tweets are now stored in SQLite database.

+# VolleyRecyclerViewSQLite
+1. ProgressDialog sometimes freezes when fetching data from internet
 # Download link
 <a href="https://drive.google.com/file/d/17eCO55NAgCdUXokgQpKAlTj-BX2dQVxP/view?usp=sharing">Download</a>